Itz-Agasta/Atlas/apps/workers/README.md

 # ARGO Data Processing Workers

 This package contains Python workers for processing oceanographic ARGO float data from the `data-argo.ifremer.fr` repository.
-It's designed to be deployed as AWS Lambda functions.
+It provides both individual worker components and a unified main application for end-to-end ARGO data processing.
+The package is designed to be deployed as AWS Lambda functions.

 ## Architecture Overview

-The package consists of two main workers in the data pipeline:
+The package provides a unified ARGO data processing pipeline that combines multiple worker components into a cohesive system.
+The main application orchestrates the entire workflow from data download to database upload.

+Key components:

+- **FTP Sync**: Downloads ARGO data from IFREMER repository
+- **NetCDF Processing**: Parses and extracts data from NetCDF files
+- **Database Operations**: Handles data upload and storage
+- **Main Application**: Orchestrates the complete processing pipeline

 ![workers arch](../../docs/imgs/workers.png)

 ## Package Structure